 There’s no way this can be a coincidence.
 It can’t just be parental misdirection or some bad kids.
 There’s something bigger at play.
 Margie Fleitman, Solace of Orange County co-founder

 Bob Jones of Lake Forest said he first thought his son Ian’s heroin addiction was a matter of choice, and he didn’t gather a clearer understanding until it was too late.
-Why his son couldn’t “man up and get over it and get a job and meet some new people” was a simple question needing an answer, but not the answer Jones was prepared for.
+Why his son couldn’t “man up and get over it and get a job and meet some new people” was a simple question needing an answer; but the answer Jones got was not the one he was prepared for.

 “Dad, I just can’t stop.
 I can’t not steal.
 I can’t not have money to go buy.
 I just can’t.
 I have to,” Jones remembers Ian saying to him no less than three years ago.
 It wasn’t until then that Jones said he understood the tight hold addiction had on his son.